mmuller88/mmblog/content/thankful-2021-eng/index.md

 The developers were a senior and a junior whose position I held.
 I especially enjoyed working with the senior the most.
 We had great professional discussions.

-Towards the end of 2021, however, I had made the tough decision to focus more on AWS again.
+Towards the end of 2021, however, I had made the tough decision to focus more on AWS technologies again.
 Thank you very much for the great time and I wish you all the best for 2022 with the Solarmon project.

 ## Summary